 No. We do not recommend using the pumps in swimming pools for the reason that the pool chemicals could damage the working components of the pump.

 Yes, in most cases, as long as the pond does not freeze over completely.
 See winterization tips.
-I the pond feezes over it may cause the water in the pump to freeze and expand breaking your pump.
-It is recomended you remove your pump if you are not planning to use a deicer.
+If the pond freezes over it may cause the water in the pump to freeze and expand breaking your pump.
+It is recommended you remove your pump if you are not planning to use a deicer.

 Choose a waterfall pump to match the height and width of your waterfall.
 The rule of thumb is for every 1 in. of weir width, you need 100 gallons per hour flow to achieve a “sheet” look.